Russell John Warren

 With Read away on international duty, Warren also kept wicket in his first game but with the return of Read, he stayed in the squad purely as a batsman.

 The arrival of Fleming in 2005 increased the competition for batting places and Warren’s first-class appearances were reduced to nine.
-Last summer he hit 93 in the first Championship contest, but a succession of low scores found him confined chiefly to the Seconds.
+A succession of low scores found him confined chiefly to the Seconds and his contract ended in 2006.
+In 2008, playing for Caythorpe, he won the Nottingham Premier League batting award.